LMU Sustainability Week

 Sustainability, when understood comprehensively, can be linked to almost any scientific discipline:

-For this very reason, Sustainability Week offers a valuable opportunity for all faculties and lecturers to address the topic of sustainability from their own subject-specific perspective and explicitly integrate it into their courses.
-On the other hand, opening up the courses to students from other subjects and interested guests also makes it possible for them to attend and promotes interdisciplinary exchange.
+This is precisely why Sustainability Week offers a valuable opportunity for all faculties and lecturers to address the topic of sustainability from their own professional perspective and to explicitly integrate it into their courses.
+On the other hand, opening up the courses to students from other disciplines and interested guests promotes interdisciplinary exchange.

 Examples:

-Are you a student at LMU and would like to have the topic of sustainability covered in your degree programme during Sustainability Week?
-Feel free to contact the relevant lecturers to make them aware of Sustainability Week and encourage them to get involved!
-Offer to help organise the relevant session!
+Are you a student at LMU and would like to see sustainability topics covered in your degree program courses during Sustainability Week?

 How can sustainability issues be systematically integrated into university teaching?
 What resources are already available for this purpose?
 And how can courses be designed to align with education for sustainable development (ESD)?